The Adventures of Superboy (TV series): Season 1 (1966–67)

 The series premiered on September 10, 1966 as part of a 30-minute program named The New Adventures of Superman, featuring two Superman shorts with one Superboy segment in between.

 Asterisk (*) indicates episodes that do not contain narration.

 Season 2 (1967–68)

 The Superman/Aquaman Hour of Adventure was first broadcast on September 9, 1967.
 This 60-minute program included new Superboy and Superman segments, and adventures featuring Aquaman and his sidekick Aqualad.
-It also comprised a rotating series of 'guest star' cartoons featuring the Atom, the Flash and Kid Flash, Green Lantern, Hawkman and the Teen Titans (Speedy, Kid Flash, Wonder Girl and Aqualad).
+It also comprised a rotating series of 'guest star' segments featuring the Atom, the Flash and Kid Flash, Green Lantern, Aquaman and the Teen Titans (Speedy, Kid Flash, Wonder Girl and Aqualad).

 Asterisk (*) indicates episodes that do not contain narration.

 Season 3 (1968–69)

 The Batman/Superman Hour premiered on September 14, 1968, featuring Superboy and Superman shorts alongside the adventures of Batman, Robin and Batgirl.